matutter/YouTrack-KeyCloak-Traefik/README.md

 # Youtrack / KeyCloak / Traefik

-Sample docker-compose deployment for Youtrack with KeyCloak for auth and Traefik as a reverse proxy.
+Sample docker-compose deployment for YouTrack with KeyCloak for auth and Traefik as a reverse proxy.

 The included SSL certificates & keys are self-signed and issued to `localhost`.